Hand-E-Food/public/python/poker_battle_arena/rules.md

  14  |  9 9 9 9   | Four of a Kind
  15  | ♥︎9♥︎8♥︎7♥︎6♥︎5 | Straight Flush of Five
  16  |  9 9 9 9 9 | Five of a Kind

+## Foul

+If an army is revealed during combat or conquest, and it does not conform to one of the army formations, it is disqualified.
+The army is immediately placed in the discard pile, not the retreat pile, face-down.
+Additionally, the same number of cards are also discarded from the top of the player's draw pile.
+You may only discard from your hand if your draw pile and retreat pile are empty.

+If the opponent's army was revealed and is a valid formation, it remains face-up despite this foul.